philhagen/sof-elk/README.md

-for572logstash
+SOF-ELK
 ==============

-This repository contains the configuration and support files for the SANS FOR572 Logstash VM Appliance.
-More details about the pre-packaged VM are available here: <http://for572.com/logstash-readme>.
+This repository contains the configuration and support files for the Security Operations and Forensic ELK (SOF-ELK) VM Appliance.
+This VM is used in the SANS FOR572 class, "Advanced Network Forensics and Analysis", but is provided for hte community at large to use in Security Operations and Forensic capacities.
+More details about the pre-packaged VM are available here: <http://for572.com/sof-elk-readme>.
+Note that the VM and this github repository were formerly known as "SANS FOR572 Logstash", so there are some vestigal mentions to this name which are being slowly changed over.

 **Branches:**